Brandelan/bd-card-tools/README.md

     gulp update --update=1.2.3 Updates the version in manifest and package.json
 ```

-## v0.1.0
+## Description

-Initial release.

 This module is designed to be used with
-Foundry Virtual TableTop, (any) Edition.
+Foundry Virtual TableTop, V13.

-This module adds a some tweaks to cards in foundry.
+This module allows the GM to pull a card privately, and then display the card to the chat w/ a description that is shown only to the GM.

+This is just a simple means for our home game of allowing the GM to pull a tarot card, and not give the full info of its implications to the player.